 How does a product get FIPS certified?

-This is a long process with a fair number of requirements, but I will give the short, high level answer.
+This is a long process with a fair number of requirements, but we will give the short, high level answer.
 A company, like Fornetix, documents all the security information about their product and how it meets the FIPS requirement based on 11 different categories.
 That information, along with the product itself, gets shipped off to one of around twenty labs who test out everything and work with us to sure-up all the documentation.
 The testing results and documentation get sent to NIST who evaluate it and if all goes well, our product gets certified for that specific version on that specific hardware.
 There is usually quite a bit of back and forth between the vendor, the lab, and NIST.
 The whole process usually takes around 12 to 18 months.
 Significant updates to the product’s security boundary must get recertified as well as any major platform changes.
-I won’t go into details here, as it begins to get very complicated and subjective.
+We won’t go into details here, as it begins to get very complicated and subjective.
 As well, the requirements that a product needs to meet to attain a FIPS certification were essentially signed into law years ago.
 The group that does the review at NIST doesn’t have the ability to change the requirements, but they do update the implementation guidance regularly to help companies get through the process as technology evolves.

 Hopefully this was helpful and gives you a better understanding of FIPS and just what it means when we, at Fornetix, say that our VaultCore Appliance is undergoing FIPS 140-2 Certification at Level 2.